The following Corporation Tax guidance note Produced by Tolley provides comprehensive and up to date tax information

-As announced at Spring Budget 2020 (see para 2.260), a consultation was launched in March 2020 regarding the requirement for large businesses to notify HMRC when they take a tax position that HMRC is likely to challenge.
-Examples of uncertain tax treatment include treatment that is currently under dispute in the courts, or contrary to HMRC’s stated view.
-This notification process is part of a package measures aimed at improving the transparency of the approach large businesses take towards taxation, such as the sanctions for uncooperative behaviours outlined in this guidance note and the requirement to publish tax strategies.
+For returns within scope due on or after 1 April 2022, large businesses will be required to notify HMRC when they take an uncertain tax position.
+It is one part of a package measures aimed at improving the transparency of the approach large businesses take towards taxation, such as the sanctions for uncooperative behaviours outlined in this guidance note and

 **Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.